 Let the steam out.
 The chicken should be super soft.
 If not, cook for a few more minutes.

 Shred chicken lightly.
 Check seasonings and add more salt, if desired.
 Add cashews, coconut flakes and ginger.
-Garnish with cilantro and serve over a grain, as mentioned above.
+Garnish with fresh cilantro and serve over a grain, as mentioned above.